-17.6 Committee Invitations.
+- 17.5 Committee Invitations.
 The Committee may invite the Agency Director or his/her designee to its meetings at mutually agreeable times for the purpose of exchanging information and/or to provide them with recommendations on pertinent subjects.
 The Agency Director or his/her designee shall meet quarterly with the Committee to discuss staffing.
-The Agency Director or his/her designee may bring to Committee meetings such other individuals whose participation may help to enhance the parties' dialogue and to further their collaborative alliance.
+The Agency Director or his/her designee may bring to Committee meetings such other individuals whose participation may help to enhance the parties' dialogue and/or to further their collaborative alliance. - 17.6 Agenda.
+Appropriate agenda items may be submitted for consideration to the chairperson of the Committee from members of the nursing staff and Agency administration.
+These shall include, but not be limited to, patient safety, employee safety, quality improvement and development and amendment of nursing competency and skills check lists.
+Items involving the interpretation of this Agreement will be excluded from discussion by this Committee unless a mutually agreed special project necessitates such discussion. - 17.7 Staffing.

-17.6 Staffing.
 The Agency further recognizes the responsibility of the Committee to consider staffing issues, and to facilitate communications between bargaining unit members and management regarding staffing issues that arise.
 Moreover, in the mutual interest of resolving such issues internally whenever possible, the Committee shall meet with the Director of Home Care regarding any issue involving unsafe staffing or patient care that they are considering taking to an outside agency.
 In addition, the PNCC will notify the chief nurse executive in writing prior to contacting such agency.

 Nurses are encouraged and expected to notify their supervisor of staffing issues.
 The Association will make available copies of the ONA Staffing Request and Documentation Form (SRDF) on each nursing program and shift.
 The Agency will also make available an electronic version of the form to all nursing staff.
 The PNCC shall conduct an annual training on the purpose and process for completing an SRDF for all ONA represented RNs.
 The Agency will assure that documentation of staffing deficiencies and requests are not discouraged.
-A nurse who fills out such a report shall submit it to his/her immediate supervisor with a copy to the Committee, and designated ONA staff, for concurrent review.
+A nurse who fills out such a report shall submit it to his/her immediate supervisor with a copy to the Committee for concurrent review.
 A member of nursing administration, upon the Committee's request, will attend the Committee's next scheduled meeting to review with the committee any such reports received within the past month.
-The appropriate nursing administrator or designee shall respond within one month in writing to each nurse submitting such a report and will send a copy to the PNCC, chair and designated ONA staff.
+The appropriate nursing administrator or designee shall respond within one month in writing to each nurse submitting such a report and will send a copy to the PNCC chair.